#HeTouchedMe – Chapter Six #amwriting #amreading #sylLit

 He still could hear her… no, it had been a dream?
 Right?

-Leaning over the bathroom sink, he steadied his equilibrium and tried to stop the room from spinning.
+Leaning over the bathroom sink, Magnum steadied his equilibrium and tried to stop the room from spinning.
 This time was different.
-Usually he had a limit and his blackouts were maybe hours or two, not whole days.
+He had a limit, and his blackouts were hours or two, not whole days.

-The pounding on his face and the soreness in his hands was almost too much, so he took several deep breaths.
+The pounding on his face and the soreness in his hands were almost too much, so he took several deep breaths.

 Hard knocking and the doorbell ringing interrupted his almost sober zen moment.